demmonx/webserver-deployer/README.md

 Vagrant and VirtualBox are used to quickly build or rebuild virtual servers.

-Those scripts use Vagrant profile to deploy a new server and install Nginx, MySQL, SMTP and PHP using the [Ansible](http://www.ansible.com/) provisioner.
+Those scripts use Vagrant profile to deploy a new server and install Nginx, PostgreSQL, SMTP and PHP using the [Ansible](http://www.ansible.com/) provisioner.

 ## Getting Started

-This README file is inside a folder that contains a `Vagrantfile` (hereafter this folder shall be called the [vagrant_root]), which tells Vagrant how to set up your virtual machine in VirtualBox.

-To use the vagrant file, you will need to have done the following:
+You will need to have done the following before using the app:

   1. Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)